Low-Latency and Low-Complexity MLSE for Short-Reach Optical Interconnects: Experimental Results and Discussions

 \subsection{BER Performance, Latency and Complexity}

-After determining the parallel architecture, the experimental results of 112-Gbit/s PAM4 after 2-km SSMF transmission are shown in Fig. \ref{exp_result}.
-As described in Section \ref{simplified}, the term simplified L2S-MLSE in our paper refers to L2S-MLSE with the combination of computational simplification and 2 reduced states.
-At the ROP of $-$7.5 dBm, the BER performance of 112-Gbit/s PAM4 after 2-km SSMF transmission achieves the 7\% FEC limit with simplified L2S-MLSE, whereas it fails to meet the 7\% FEC limit when only FFE is applied.
+After determining the parallel architecture, the experimental results of 112-Gbit/s PAM4 after 2-km SSMF transmission are analyzed.
+As described in Section \ref{simplified}, the term simplified MLSE in our paper refers to MLSE with the combination of computational simplification and 2 reduced states.
+At the ROP of $-$7.5 dBm, the BER performance of 112-Gbit/s PAM4 after 2-km SSMF transmission achieves the 7\% FEC limit with simplified MLSE, whereas it fails to meet the 7\% FEC limit when only FFE is applied.
 If the ROP is further increased, the BER performance becomes worse due to the saturation of the TIA.
-With the symbol length $N=32$, the latency and complexity of 1S-MLSE, simplified 1S-MLSE, L2S-MLSE, and simplified L2S-MLSE are shown in Fig. \ref{complexity}.
-L2S-MLSE architecture can reduce the latency from 34 delay units in linear order to 7 delay units in logarithmic order.
+With the symbol length $N=32$, the latency and complexity of 1S-MLSE, simplified 1S-MLSE, MLSE, and simplified MLSE are analyzed.
+MLSE architecture can reduce the latency from 34 delay units in linear order to 7 delay units in logarithmic order.

 When considering computational complexity, both constant multipliers and comparators can be implemented using adders.
 Thus, variable multipliers occupy far more hardware resources than constant multipliers, adders, or comparators.
-In simplified 1S-MLSE and simplified L2S-MLSE, the number of variable multipliers is reduced from 512 in exponential order to 33 in linear order.
-Compared with L2S-MLSE, the number of adders and comparators for simplified L2S-MLSE is reduced to 37.2\% and 8.4\%, respectively.
-The number of adders and comparators in L2S-MLSE is 2.45 times and 3.88 times that of 1S-MLSE, respectively, while the number of adders and comparators in simplified L2S-MLSE drops to 1.80 times and 1.95 times that of simplified 1S-MLSE, respectively.
+In simplified 1S-MLSE and simplified MLSE, the number of variable multipliers is reduced from 512 in exponential order to 33 in linear order.
+Compared with MLSE, the number of adders and comparators for simplified MLSE is reduced to 37.2\% and 8.4\%, respectively.
+The number of adders and comparators in MLSE is 2.45 times and 3.88 times that of 1S-MLSE, respectively, while the number of adders and comparators in simplified MLSE drops to 1.80 times and 1.95 times that of simplified 1S-MLSE, respectively.
 In conclusion, the simplified scheme can reduce the utilization of multipliers, adders, and comparators.